-An ethnography requires fieldnotes which are computerised.
-A selection is included in the appendices.
+Fieldnotes have been computerised.
 Field observations covered key meetings and events over a three year period.
-Field observations by team members also were encouraged, in order to move the project towards a research culture.
-I, the chief researcher, have been a 'fly on the wall', but a fly which asks questions and makes suggestions (not all accepted), a deliberate 'researcher effect'.
-The ethnographer in the field is similarly engaged in dialogue, and should not claim objectivity (van Maanan, 1986).
+Field observations by team members also have been encouraged, in order to move the project towards a research culture.
 This is a naturalistic inquiry.
 Being embedded with the project team has provided access and enabled data collection.
 This has meant being present when decisions are made, rather than having them reported later.
-I as ethnographer was an outsider without responsibility or project ownership for any part of the action, but not 'disinterested'.
+I as ethnographer have been an outsider without responsibility or project ownership for any part of the action, but not 'disinterested'.
 Conclusions and recommendations that will be made in the final chapter will have been rehearsed with the team on many occasions, and some adopted in the course of the project development.

 The purpose of this research has been to generate, support and disseminate change in educational provision.
-It is in line therefore with the spirit of Lincoln and Guba's (1985) work which has developed and refined into the qualitative practice-based research that is dominant today (fully described in Denzin and Lincoln, 2000).
 The outside researcher can read into the project documentation, listen to discussions, and speak with all involved without having potential unreasoned convictions that the insiders have.